 My balanced version of paleo.

-So while I embrace much of the paleo diet, I’m doing it my way and opt for something closer to the Mediterranean diet.
+So, while I embrace the general concept, I’m doing it my way and opt for something closer to the Mediterranean diet.
+It’s slow food, slow eating and whole food.
+But it’s not restrictive nor a traditional diet for weight loss.

 - If I choose to eat meat or poultry, it will be primarily grass-fed and organic.

-- Choose real, unflavoured, unsweetened natural ‘live’ yoghurt.
+- Choose real, unflavoured, unsweetened, natural ‘live’ yoghurt.

 - Swapping wheat-based products like pasta and bread to basmati rice and rice noodles in moderation.

-- For sweetness instead of honey, agave or maple syrup, I’ve switched to rice bran syrup or stevia.
+- For sweetness, instead of honey, agave or maple syrup, I’ve switched to rice bran syrup or stevia.

 - Eat home-cooked beetroot.
 It’s so good for you and loaded with potent antioxidant enzymes.

-- Find ways to include sauerkraut (not to be mistaken for pickled cabbage) in your diet; with as much, if not more lactobacillus bacteria as yoghurt, the process of lactic fermentation makes sauerkraut essential for the health of the gut.
+- Find ways to include sauerkraut (not to be mistaken for pickled cabbage) in your diet; with as much, if not more, lactobacillus bacteria as yoghurt, the process of lactic fermentation makes sauerkraut essential for the health of the gut.

 - Jelly made from grass-fed gelatin products to improve my gut health.